 Arthur Rubinoff – REAMIR & Co CEO and Founder – talking on NYC Barbershop Museum opening.
-Having Michael Scotto – NY1 reporter as Guest at the Museum and a getting Exclusive Shave Experience happy client.
+Having Michael Scotto – NY1 reporter as Guest at the Museum and a happy client as a result of getting Exclusive Shave Experience.

 NEW YORK – A new museum on the Upper West Side is a cut above the rest.